Sign In / Sign Out

 - ASU Home

 - My ASU

-Small World/Big Bodies is a multi-year and multi-sited project tackling the complex question of how and why attitudes toward overweight and obese bodies are becoming more negative and spreading even as obesity becomes more common.
+Small World/Big Bodies is a multi-year and multi-site project tackling the complex question of how and why stigmatizing attitudes toward overweight and obese bodies are becoming more negative and spreading even as obesity becomes more common.

 Weight-stigma is so miserable that it encourages weight gain rather than weight loss.
 Reducing this stigma needs to be a core part of successful global anti-obesity efforts.

 We work with a range of collaborators on different aspects of the project, including many of our students in the Culture, Health and Environment Laboratory.